pyOpenSci/software-peer-review/about/package-scope.md

 Scientific software wrappers refer to packages that provide a Python interface for existing scientific packages written in other languages.

-These programs must be specific to scientific domains and not general computing utilities.
+These packages should have a clear scientific application.
 Wrappers must provide significant added value to the scientific ecosystem be it in data handling, or improved installation processes for Python users.

 We strongly encourage submissions that wrap tools that are open-source and using an OSI-approved license.
 Exceptions will be evaluated case-by-case,